 - There may be a delay, which indicates the caller is using an internet phone or calling from overseas.

 - They may ask for your bank account details or other personal information.
 They'll insist it's for ‘identification purposes’.
-Don’t be fooled.
+Don’t provide these details!

 - They’ll request payment in cash or though unusual methods.
-These could include prepaid debit cards, gift cards , direct transfers to private bank accounts or even an overseas telegraphic transfer – remember it can be very difficult to recover money sent via overseas telegraphic transfer
+These could include prepaid debit cards, gift cards, iTunes vouchers, direct transfers to private bank accounts or even an overseas telegraphic transfer.

 Knowing the truth this tax time